Learn about many of the available medications in our database.

 Inhalation-induced bronchospasm: Inhaled forms of medications may cause spasms of the airways which make breathing difficult.
 If you experience this problem when using tiotropium, stop using this medication immediately.
 Speak to your doctor if you experience any problems with breathing while taking this or other inhaled medication.

 Kidney function: Reduced kidney function or kidney disease may cause tiotropium to build up in the body, causing side effects.
-In people with reduced kidney function, tiotropium should only be used if the potential benefits outweigh the risks.
+For people with reduced kidney function, tiotropium should only be used if the potential benefits outweigh the risks.

 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.